deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/refusal_or_registration_of_sharing_agreement/test_4_2_3_1/result_simpl.md

 ### Results
 #### Assessment

-In the context of [Simpl-Open](https://code.europa.eu/simpl/simpl-open), participants are the SIMPL agents representing the data space components.
+In the context of [Simpl-Open](https://code.europa.eu/simpl/simpl-open), participants are the Simpl agents representing the data space components.
 Users are the actor role accounts on each participant's side.
 Users are managed by the Keycloak instance deployed on each participant's side.
 Users with certain privileges can access specific UIs of the participants or have certain UI functions such as search,